aashnashah30/Chatbot-for-mentalhealth/README.md

 The repository consists of three notebooks for the three types of chatbots.

-For rule-based, TF-IDF was used with NLTK's tokenizer for data-preprocessing.
+For rule-based, TF-IDF was used with NLTK's tokenizer for data preprocessing.
 The processed data was tested against the expected outcome and cosine similarity was used for evaluation.

 For retrieval-based, several Machine Learning and Deep Learning models were trained,